top of page

 Taffy(eyeing CSM): There's always Murray's cot by the fire

-CSM: Not at all my dear girl - really - I will find comfort elsewhere (sighs) - someday
+CSM: Not at all my dear girl, I will find comfort elsewhere (sighs) - a sarcophagus, perhaps? - nay, I should not wish to disturb the Black Friar

 Taffy: Were you asked? - His Lordship required my advices